RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 **Checkpoint:** Up till now you should have a rough understanding how the various pieces of the solution fits together.
 While it's certainly not rocket science it's nothing for beginners either.
 But now we are coming to the heart of the solution.
-We have to fine tune the **`Ferrari`**, so that it can deliver it's best performance.
+We have to fine tune the **`Ferrari`**, so that it can deliver its best performance.
 You asked for it, so here it is:

 _A word of warning_: I don't want to waste your time, so there's no need to read on, if you most likely never work with